5 pets at RSPCA Essex who are looking for loving new homes

 - Cat owners could be fined £500 for not microchipping their pet

-If you want to adopt Bluebell and Indie you can view their full profile here.
+If you want to adopt Coco and Thumper you can view their full profile here.

-Bluebell and Indie are two cats who are looking to find a perfect new home together.
+Coco and Thumper are two rabbits who are described as "inseparable" so are looking to find a home together.

-They both have a sweet, loving nature and love to be in the company of people so their new owners should be available to give them all the time they need.
+They would be ideally placed in an adult-only household or one with sensible older children.

-The RSPCA adds: "If you are looking for a pair of friendly and playful girls then these two might be the companions for you!"
+Danaher Animal Home adds: "So if you've got a rabbit-shaped hole in your life and fancy making a pair of fluffy bunnies part of your family, think about giving Coco and Thumper that chance.
+They're a package deal full of positivity and affection, ready to hop into your heart and home."

 Comments: Our rules